harness-olirees/goHelloWorldServer/README.md

 # Oli with README.md excluded

-# Oli with README.md only... and SKIP_CI
+# Oli with README.md only... and not equal to SKIP_CI